liquibase/liquibase-mongodb/README.md

 <a name="implemented-changes"></a>
 ## Implemented Changes:

-A couple of Changes were implemented until identified that majority of of the operations can be achieved using `db.runCommand()` and `db.adminCommand()`
+A couple of Changes were implemented until identified that majority of the operations can be achieved using `db.runCommand()` and `db.adminCommand()`

 * [createCollection](https://docs.mongodb.com/manual/reference/method/db.createCollection/#db.createCollection) -
 Creates a collection with validator